Amazon Fire TV Sticks are up to 40 percent off today

 One of the most popular devices that Amazon sells is its own Fire TV Sticks.
-This was the best selling item during Prime Day, Black Friday and Cyber Monday.
+This was the best-selling item during Prime Day, Black Friday and Cyber Monday.

-Ahead of the big Boxing Day event coming up in a few weeks, Amazon has once again slashed the prices by up to 40% on its streaming sticks.
-Check out the deals here.
+Ahead of the big Boxing Day event coming in a few weeks, Amazon has once again slashed the prices by up to 40 percent on its streaming sticks.
+Check out the deals below:

 - Fire TV Stick Lite with latest Alexa Voice Remote Lite (no TV controls) for $29.99 (save 40%)